supr-ai/open_deep_research/README.md

 <img width="1388" height="298" alt="full_diagram" src="https://github.com/user-attachments/assets/12a2371b-8be2-4219-9b48-90503eb43c69" />

 Deep research has broken out as one of the most popular agent applications.
-This is a simple, configurable, fully open source deep research agent that works across many model providers, search tools, and MCP servers.
+This is a simple, configurable, fully open source deep research agent that works across many model providers and uses Tavily for web search.

 * Read more in our [blog](https://blog.langchain.com/open-deep-research/)
 * See our [video](https://www.youtube.com/watch?v=agGiWUpxkhg) for a quick overview